Get the authentic sound of the world's most famous rock & roll studio.

 Balance

-Balance sets the mic channel's position in the stereo panorama.
+Balance adjusts the relative levels of the left and right mic signals, or pans a mono mic signal to the left or right.
 When the plug-in is used in a mono-in/mono-out configuration, this control is locked in the center position.

 Tip: To quickly return to the center position, click the BALANCE text label.
 Click the L or R labels to pan hard left or right.